City-of-Helsinki/tilavarauspalvelu-ui/cypress/README.md

 # Automated accessibility / browser testing

 This directory contains the automated accessibility and browser tests.
-In the current form, instead of a live backend' cypress mocked server responses are used.
+In the current form, instead of a live backend, cypress mocked server responses are used.

 ## Updateting fixture data